 Hospitals sometimes prioritize maternal rest over immediate bonding.

-Reality: Doctors, nurses and midwives often encourage the practice of ‘skin-to-skin’ – also known as kangaroo mother care – immediately after birth.
-The first 60 minutes of a baby’s life, is often referred as “The Golden Hour”.
+Reality: Doctors, nurses and midwives often encourage the practice of ‘skin-to-skin,’ also known as kangaroo mother care, immediately after birth.
+The first 60 minutes of a baby’s life is often referred to as “The Golden Hour”.

-This is one of the most common misconception among mothers and they complain that they do not produce sufficient milk.
+This is one of the most common misconceptions among mothers, and they worry that they do not produce enough milk.

 Reality: Almost all mothers produce the right amount of milk for their babies.
-Breastmilk production is determined by how well the baby is latched on to the breast, the frequency of breastfeeding and how well the baby is removing milk with each feeding.
+Breastmilk production depends on how well the baby is latched on to the breast, the frequency of breastfeeding, and how well the baby is removing milk with each feeding.

-Reality: Formula provides the same antibodies and tailored nutrients.
+Reality: Formula does not provide the same antibodies and tailored nutrients.
 Breastmilk adapts to baby’s needs (e.g., higher antibodies during illness).
 Formula lacks live cells like stem cells and probiotics found in breastmilk.

 Reality: WHO recommends breastfeeding up to 2 years or longer.
 Benefits for toddlers include stronger immunity, emotional security, and balanced nutrition.